Brentwood, New York

 Brentwood is a hamlet in the Town of Islip in Suffolk County, on Long Island, in New York, United States.
-The population was 62,387 at the 2020 Census, making it the most populous in Suffolk County and on all of Long Island outside of New York City.
+The population was 62,387 at the 2020 Census, making it the most populous CDP in Suffolk County and on all of Long Island outside of New York City.

 History

 Early history

 In 1844, the area was established as Thompson Station and Suffolk Station, two new stations on the expansion of the Main Line of the Long Island Rail Road.

 On March 21, 1851, it became the utopian community named Modern Times.
 The colony was established on 750 acre of land by Josiah Warren and Stephen Pearl Andrews.
 In 1864, it was renamed Brentwood after the town of Brentwood, Essex, in England.

 By contract, all the land in the colony was bought and sold at cost, with 3 acre being the maximum allowable lot size.
 The community was said to be based on the idea of individual sovereignty and individual responsibility.
 Individuals were encouraged to pursue their self-interest as they saw fit.
 All products of labor were considered private property.
 The community had a local private currency based upon labor exchange in order to trade goods and services (see Mutualism (economic theory)).
 All land was private property, with the exception of alleys which were initially considered common property but later converted to private property.
 Initially, no system of authority existed in the colony; there were no courts, jails or police.
 This appears to have given some credence to Warren's theories that the most significant cause of violence in society was most attributable to policies and law which did not allow complete individuality in person and property.
 However, the modest population of the colony might be considered a factor in this characteristic.
 The Civil War, as well as new residents that did not share the colony's philosophy, are said to have contributed to its eventual dissolution.
 Almost all of the original buildings that existed in Modern Times have been destroyed, aside from two Octagon houses, the original schoolhouse and a residence.